er-komaljain/S3Assignment/README.md

 # S3Assignment
-Simple REST service to upload a file to S3 and get a Presigned URL valid for one minute to access file with generated token
+Simple REST service to upload a file to S3 and get a Pre signed URL valid for one minute to access file with generated token

 Assumptions:
 1) No logging